judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-13-diamantina-brazil-travel-guide.markdown

 There are several notable figures to come out of Diamantina.
 In particular, Juscelino Kubitschek, who was the president of Brazil in the 1950's, and who constructed the modern-day federal capital of Brasilia.
 I find it fascinating that such a small and historic colonial town produced the person who in addition to leading the country at a very important time, also **envisioned the creation of a modern and planned capital city**.

-{% include image.html alt="Diamantina, Minas Gerais, Brazil, Street Scene" file="../assets/images/2017/04/Diamantina-Minas-Gerais-Brazil-Street-Scene.jpg" description=" Diamantina, Minas Gerais, Brazil, Street Scene.
+{% cloudinary /assets/images/2017/04/Diamantina-Minas-Gerais-Brazil-Street-Scene.jpg alt="Diamantina, Minas Gerais, Brazil, Street Scene" description="Diamantina, Minas Gerais, Brazil, Street Scene.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## A walking tour of Diamantina Brazil